aaravd18/neural_network/README.md

 # Neural Network from Scratch

 This project is a simple neural network built entirely from scratch using Python and only the `numpy` library.
 My goal was to understand the fundamentals of neural networks by implementing each component manually, including backpropagation and gradient descent.
-Below, I outline the key parts of the project, what I did, and some insights I gained along the way.Credit to 3Blue1Brown and Michael Nielsen's "Neural Networks and Deep Learning" book for teaching the relevant mathematics, logic, and some code inspiration
+Below, I outline the key parts of the project, what I did, and some insights I gained along the way.
+Credit to 3Blue1Brown and Michael Nielsen's "Neural Networks and Deep Learning" book for teaching the relevant mathematics, logic, and some code inspiration

 ## What I Did